bytejutsu/report/part_3_building_a_web_app/chapter_6_laravel_as_a_backend_framework/1_the_scaffolding_of_a_laravel_app.md

     AppFile->>ExceptionHandler: use the app reference to Bind Exception Handler interface to Handler implementation
 ```

-The following is a diagram that shows the structure of the Laravel Service Container after the `./bootstrap/app.php` script is run.
+The following, is a diagram that shows the structure of the Laravel Service Container after the `./bootstrap/app.php` script is run.

 ```mermaid
 graph TB